twitter/typeahead.js/doc/jquery_typeahead.md

 **Up Arrow is Keyed**

-* If closed, the dropdown menu is opened and suggestions will get rendered.
+* If closed, the dropdown menu is opened and suggestions are rendered.
-* If the dropdown menu is open and suggestions are present, the cursor of the dropdown menu will move up one suggestion.
+* If open and suggestions are present, the cursor of the dropdown menu will move up one suggestion.

 **Down Arrow is Keyed**

-* If closed, the dropdown menu is opened and suggestions will get rendered.
+* If closed, the dropdown menu is opened and suggestions are rendered.
-* If the dropdown menu is open and suggestions are present, the cursor of the dropdown menu will move down one suggestion.
+* If open and suggestions are present, the cursor of the dropdown menu will move down one suggestion.

 **Left Arrow is Keyed**